-$^{^{27}\}mathrm{As}$ a string, the value must be encased in inverted commas: ''.
+$^{^{35}\}mathrm{As}$ a string, the value must be encased in inverted commas: , , .

-string value must be passed, i.e., ''.

-- PT1 is the value of the 1st (main) time-slice.
-If no valid variable value is given, a list of valid variable names will be printed out.28 - PT2 is the value of the 2nd (optional) time-slice.
-If no second time-slice is selected, then enter $-1.^{29}$
+- PVAR1 is the name of the 1st (main) variable.
+If no valid variable value is given, a list of valid variable names will be printed out and a)valid) variable name can be re-entered. - PVAR2 is the name of the 2nd (optional) variable.
+If no second variable is selected, then a null string value must be passed, i.e., ''. - PT1 is the value of the 1st (main) time-slice.
+If no valid variable value is given, a list of valid times (years) will be printed out.
+As SEDGEM does not save multiple and/or time-specific data in the fields_sedgem_2d.nc results file, a dummy value (any real number) is entered here. - PT2 is the value of the 2nd (optional) time-slice.
+If no second time-slice is selected, enter a value of -1.